Loepker-James/enforce-rules/docs/migration.md

 ### Summary
 3.1.5 contains a missing import that prevents the validator from running.
-Skip this version and upgrade directly from a stable 3.1.x release to the next working version.
+Skip this version and downgrade directly from a stable 3.1.x release to the next working version.